-The XFRM stack uses the packet's source and destination IP addresses and ports, the protocol, and listening interface to match the IPsec connection and policy.
-Based on the policy criteria, the XFRM stack encrypts and encapsulates the traffic.
-It then transfers the packet to the firewall stack for egress processing.
+The XFRM stack uses the packet's source and destination IP addresses and ports, protocol, and listening interface to match the IPsec connection and profile.
+It encrypts and encapsulates the traffic based on the IPsec profile's criteria.
+It then transfers the packet to SlowPath for egress processing.

 The user space contains the following modules: